-- ✓ Use a Group Activity to monitor that students know what content is important - Use Student Work (Recording and Representing) to monitor that students know what content is important - ✓ Use All Response Methods to monitor that students know what content is important - ✓ Use Questioning Sequences to monitor that students know what content is important
+- ✓ Use a Group Activity to monitor that students know what content is important - ✓ Use All Response Methods to monitor that students know what content is important

 Example Student Evidence of Desired Effect (Percent of students who demonstrate achievement of the desired effect that students know what content is important.
 Student evidence is obtained as the teacher uses a monitoring technique.)